Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 #### Setting Up the Visualizer

 1. **Prepare Your Data**:

-   - After extracting your data, place the relevant Google Analytics JSON or CSV files into the `data` directory of this tool.
+   - After extracting your data, place the relevant Google Analytics HTML file into the `data` directory of this tool.

 2. **Configuration**:
    - Modify any necessary settings in `config.py` to customize how data is processed and visualized.